This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Why not visit our friends at Danbury Park and Cudmore Grove as they will also help you complete some of our 50 things to do before you're 11 ¾?

 We're working together with the Essex Wildlife Trust on conserving special places on the Blackwater Estuary.

 Places to stay

-New for 2014, you can now stay in Thorington Hall on the Essex/Suffolk border.
+You can now stay in Thorington Hall on the Essex/Suffolk border.
 A beautiful rambling farmhouse, this holiday cottage will sleep large groups and is an ideal base to explore nearby Constable Country.

 Join our Essex Volunteer Group and help us with tasks such as clearing shrub, hedge laying and footpath maintanence.